hstaudacher/osgi-jax-rs-connector/README.md

 * JRE 1.7 (same as Jersey 2.6+)

 ## Jersey version
 With Jersey 2.0 the library was splitted into several modules with a whole bunch of dependencies.
-To ease the OSGi application development Jersey was rebundled in this project and ships as a single bundle called `com.eclipsesource.jaxrs.jersey.all`.
+To ease the OSGi application development Jersey was rebundled in this project and ships as a single bundle called `com.eclipsesource.jaxrs.jersey-all`.
 Currently it includes Jersey 2.10.1 and it's dependencies.
 Also the Eclipse Source Bundle will be shipped to make the Jersey API more discoverable when using Eclipse.

 ## Alternatives
 * [Neil Bartlett's jaxrs-osgi-extender](https://github.com/njbartlett/jaxrs-osgi-extender)